-- Whether an independent third party is to review the outcome or result of the transaction. - Whether the level of the fee is set by an independent third party such as a regulatory body. - 330.4 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the nonassurance service review the work performed by the professional accountant. - Obtaining an advance written agreement with the client on the basis of remuneration. - 330.4 A4 Requirements and application material related to contingent fees for services provided to audit or review clients and other assurance clients are set out in Independence Standards.
+- Whether the level of the fee is set by an independent third party such as a regulatory body. - 330.4 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the nonassurance service review the work performed by the professional accountant. - Obtaining an advance written agreement with the client on the basis of remuneration. - 330.4 A4 Requirements and application material related to contingent fees for services provided to audit or review clients and other assurance clients are set out in Independence Standards.